MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/solution-guides/Claims-Transformation-Rules-Language.md

 author: Femila
 ---
 # Claims Transformation Rules Language

+>Applies To: Windows Server Technical Preview

 The across-forest claims transformation feature enables you to bridge claims for Dynamic Access Control across forest boundaries by setting claims transformation policies on across-forest trusts.
 The primary component of all policies is rules that are written in claims transformation rules language.
 This topic provides details about this language and provides guidance about authoring claims transformation rules.

 The Windows PowerShell cmdlets for transformation policies on across-forest trusts have options to set simple policies that are required in common scenarios.
 These cmdlets translate the user input into policies and rules in the claims transformation rules language, and then store them in Active Directory in the prescribed format.
 For more information about cmdlets for claims transformation, see the [AD DS Cmdlets for Dynamic Access Control](http://go.microsoft.com/fwlink/?LinkId=243150).

 Depending on the claims configuration and the requirements placed on the across-forest trust in your Active Directory forests, your claims transformation policies may have to be more complex than the policies supported by the Windows PowerShell cmdlets for Active Directory.
 To effectively author such policies, it is essential to understand the claims transformation rules language syntax and semantics.
-This claims transformation rules language (‚Äúthe language‚Äù) in Active Directory is a subset of the language that is used by [Active Directory Federation Services](http://go.microsoft.com/fwlink/?LinkId=243982) for similar purposes, and it has a very similar syntax and semantics.
+This claims transformation rules language (ìthe languageî) in Active Directory is a subset of the language that is used by [Active Directory Federation Services](http://go.microsoft.com/fwlink/?LinkId=243982) for similar purposes, and it has a very similar syntax and semantics.
 However, there are fewer operations allowed, and additional syntax restrictions are placed in the Active Directory version of the language.

 This topic briefly explains the syntax and semantics of the claims transformation rules language in Active Directory and considerations to be made when authoring policies.
 It provides several sets of example rules to get you started, and examples of incorrect syntax and the messages they generate, to help you decipher error messages when you author the rules.